corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/setup/corda-configuration-fields.md

 ## `custom`

-Set custom command line attributes (e.g. Java system properties) on the node process via the capsule launcher
+Set custom command line attributes (for example, Java system properties) on the node process via the capsule launcher (`jvmArgs`) or the external verifier (`externalVerifierJvmArgs`).

 * `jvmArgs`
   * A list of JVM arguments to apply to the node process.
 This removes any defaults specified from `corda.jar`, but can be overridden from the command line.
+  * *Default:* not defined

+* `externalVerifierJvmArgs`
+  * A list of JVM arguments to apply to the external verifier process.
   *	*Default:* not defined

 ## `database`